 The data set comprises the quantity of each active substance contained in plant protection products used on a selected crop on an aggregated level from 2010 onwards.

-The full code list of active substances and their aggregation levels is annexed at the end of this report (Annex name: 'List of pesticides').
+The full code list of active substances and their aggregation levels is annexed at the end of this report (Annex name: 'List of active substances').

 The disseminated data excludes micro-biological substances because of the difficulties to convert units used to express them (such as colony-forming unit (CFU)) into kilogram (kg), the reporting unit used for dissemination.

 The area treated with each substance is expressed in hectares.
 For the data between 2010-2014, the area treated cannot be disseminated, because the values are likely to contain double counting.
 That means if individual active substances of the same aggregation are applied on the same physical area, the area treated should not be added up not to double the area in the statistics reported.
 Only for Cyprus, the area treated could be published for 2011-2014, because they sent revisions in 2021 and can guarantee to have double counting excluded.
-For the data from 2015 onwards, the area treated will be taken into account only for those countries that used an approach to avoid double counting.
+For the five-year period 2015-2019, only the countries that ensured to have double-counting excluded were providing the information, and for these countries the hectare values were published.

 The selection of crops also differs widely between countries.
 The regulation stipulates that the crops selected by a country shall be representative of the crops cultivated in the Member State and of the substances used.
-This led e.g. to a variety of 174 crop codes used in total by all reporting countries for the first 5-year period 2010-2014, of which about 60 crops were only reported by one country each.
-In order to improve the coherence and possibilities for an EU-wide statistical comparability, Eurostat proposed a reduced list of mandatory crops to collect on a voluntary basis starting from the 5-year period (2020-2024).
-The proposed list covers different crops of the categories cereals, industrial crops, root crops, permanent crops and vegetables which were identified to be representative for their category and widely grown in Member States.
-Additionally, Member States are still free to report other crops of national importance.
+This led e.g. to a variety of 174 crop codes used in total by all reporting countries for the first 5-year period 2010-2014, and 167 crop codes used in the second 5 years period 2015-2019.

-Considering all these different options (about 29 countries, 164 aggregation levels of active substances, 5 reference years and about 200 crop codes free to choose), this results in a data set of more than 4 million possibilities for data combinations.
-The data set thus contains a lot of null values (a combination not available for the country).
-In order to provide a better orientation, an overview table showing the data availability is annexed at the end of this report (Annex name: 'Data availability - overview').
-It contains information about which data combination exists in the data set, considering country, year, crop and active substances on major group level.
+Considering all these different variables (164 aggregation levels of active substances, 5 reference years and about 200 crop codes free to choose), this results in a data set of more than 4 million possibilities for data combinations.
+The data set thus contains a lot of null values (a combination not available for a country).

 3.2.
 Classification system

-The active substances are classified according to chemical and functional similarities.
-Aggregation levels in descending order comprise: major groups, categories of products and chemical classes.
+The active substances are classified according to chemical and functional similarity.
+Aggregation levels in descending order comprise: major groups, categories of products, chemical classes and active substances.
 The list of substances is revised on a regular basis and at least every five years.
-The revisions are elaborated with the expert input of DG Health and Food Safety.
-The code list of active substances and their aggregation levels is annexed at the end of this report (Annex name: 'List of pesticides').
+The revisions are elaborated with the expert input of the Directorate-General for Health and Food Safety (DG SANTE).
+The code lists of active substances and their aggregation levels collected each year are annexed at the end of this report.

 3.3.
 Coverage - sector